decentralized-identity/bbs-signature/draft-bbs-signatures.md

 28. return spk
 ```

-How a signature is to be encoded is not covered by this document.
-(TODO perhaps add some additional information in the appendix)
-(FIXME: Encoding out of scope OK, but wire format is required for test vectors.
-Unless this document is not normative.)

 #### Algorithmic Explanation

 The following section provides an explanation of how the Signature Proof Of Knowledge Generation (SpkGen) works.

 Let the prover be in possession of a BBS signature `(A, e, s)` with `A = B * (1/(e + Sk))` where `Sk` the signer's secret key and,